Zakkery1/FibboSequence/README.md

 Recursion would be a function or method calling itself until a condition is met.

 # The Big O Notation for this algorithm and how you arrive at that conclusion
-using the recursion model of the fibinacci sequence would be O(1) because it has a fixed number of recursive calls.
+using the recursion model of the fibinacci sequence would be O(n) because it has a fixed number of recursive calls.